eclipse/adore/documentation/technical_reference_manual/prerequisites.md

 ## Conclusion
-Once you have to correct operating system, adequate free space, as well as, have make and docker installed you are good to proceed with ADORe.
+Once you have to correct operating system, adequate free space, as well as, have make and docker installed you are good to proceed with using ADORe.